-The canal of Corinth – the mythical fortified city of Mycenae with the Lions’ Gate, the palace of Agamemnon and the tomb of Atreus – The Epidaurus, with the sanctuary of Asclepius (the god of medicine), and the famous for its amazing acoustics theatre of Epidaurus & a short photo stop at the romantic and beautiful “Venetian” old town of Nafplion.
+The canal of Corinth – the mythical fortified city of Mycenae with the Lions’ Gate, the palace of Agamemnon, and the tomb of Atreus – The Epidaurus, with the sanctuary of Asclepius (the god of medicine), and the famous for its amazing acoustics theatre of Epidaurus & a short photo stop at the romantic and beautiful “Venetian” old town of Nafplion.

 Mycenae was the kingdom of mythic Agamemnon.
 Myths related to history have inspired poets and writers over the centuries from Homer and the Greek tragedies of the classical period.
-The site was uncovered in 1874 by Heinrich Schlieman, who also found and excavated the site of Troy.
+The site was uncovered in 1874 by Heinrich Schlieman, who also founded and excavated the site of Troy.
 You enter the citadel through the famous Lions’ Gate.

 Modern architecture hasn’t spoiled the old town of Nafplion, which is a feast for the eye.
 It was the capital of the Greek state in the early 1830s.
 Here, is the first residential place for the young Bavarian Prince, Otto, the first king of the new country after the revolution against the Turks.
 The old town is beautiful, with old mansions and paved roads.
-The town’s fortresses, the Palamidi and the Acronafplia, played a key role during the war of independence.
+The town’s fortresses, the Palamidi and the Acronafplia played a key role during the war of independence.
 The Venetian influence is everywhere justifying the town’s name as the “Greek Venice”.

-Today, next to the sanctuary of Asclepius, there is a small museum, displaying the instruments and tools used by the priests to perform brain operations.
+The priests of the sanctuary of Asclepius were excellent surgeons.
+Today, next to the sanctuary of Asclepius, there is a small museum, displaying the instruments and tools used by the priests to perform even brain operations.

 Time plan of the day tour to Argolis

-07:30 Start the pick up from the hotels Departure from the terminal at 08.30
+07:30 Start the pick up from the hotels.
+Departure from the terminal at 08.30

-10:00 Arrival at Corinth canal Short photo stop
+10:00 Arrival at Corinth canal.
+Short photo stop

 13:00 Lunch in a local restaurant Lunch is optional.
 See the price paid.